-Advances from the FHLBB were \$15.0 million at both September 30, 2019 and June 30, 2019.
-As of September 30, 2019, the Bank had pledged certain residential real estate loans and commercial real estate loans to secure outstanding advances and provide additional borrowing capacity.
-As of September 30, 2019, securities with a fair value of \$74.3 million were pledged for potential and outstanding borrowings.
+Advances from the FHLBB were \$60.0 million at December 31, 2019, compared to \$15.0 million at June 30, 2019, as a result of \$45.0 million of advances that were taken by the Bank during the three months ended December 31, 2019, in order to fund loan growth.
+As of December 31, 2019, the Bank had pledged certain residential real estate loans and commercial real estate loans to secure outstanding advances and provide additional borrowing capacity.
+As of December 31, 2019, securities with a fair value of \$72.9 million were pledged for potential and outstanding borrowings.